What Is Scalp Psoriasis?

 For some people, having scalp psoriasis may cause self-consciousness or embarrassment at times.
 The good news is that there are various treatment options available for people to try, and many people find that they are able to manage the condition effectively.

 However, treating psoriasis on the scalp can be more challenging than treating it on other parts of the body because the hair can make it difficult for treatments to reach the affected area on the scalp.1

 In many cases, your healthcare provider will recommend that you combine treatments or cycle through several different types of treatment.2 This is because a person’s psoriasis can change over time, and a treatment that worked well at the beginning may gradually stop working if it is used for a long period of time.

-What are treatment options for mild plaque psoriasis on the scalp?
+Treatment options for mild plaque psoriasis on the scalp

 Most people with scalp psoriasis have a mild form of the condition.
 For some people, it may cause very little discomfort at all.
 For others, even very small patches of plaque can be very itchy and uncomfortable.